jolairduk/jolairduk/README.md

 3. Download and install the latest version of Git (https://git-scm.com/downloads/)
 4. Create a github account (https://github.com/)

+_For more examples, please refer to the [HyperionDev-Data-Science-Development-Environment-Setup](https://github.com/HyperionDevBootcamps/HyperionDev-Data-Science-Development-Environment-Setup)_

 ### Installation

 1. Download and install GH CLI directly from (https://cli.github.com/)